Policy Gradient with Tree Expansion: Introduction

-Combining TS into PG suite should be done with care given the biggest hurdle of PG -- its high gradient variance.
-This raises prominent actionable questions that were ignored until this work: How does the tree-expansion policy affect the PG variance?
-And, can we design tree-expansion that is guaranteed to strongly reduces that variance?
-Here, we analyze the gradient variance of \treepol, and provide a practical methodology to choose the expansion policy to minimize the resulting variance.
-Our main result shows that a desirable expansion policy is one that induces transitions as close to uniform as possible.
-More generally, we show that the gradient variance of \treepol\ decays at an exponential rate of $|\lambda_2|^d,$ where $d$ is the tree depth and $\lambda_2$ is the second eigenvalue of the transition matrix induced by the tree expansion policy.
-This paper is the first to prove such a relation between PG variance and TS expansion policy.
+Combining TS and PG should be done with care given the biggest downside of PG---its high gradient variance.
+This raises questions that were ignored until this work: (i) How to design a PG method based on tree-expansion that is stable and performs well in practice? and (ii) How does the tree-expansion policy affect the PG variance?
+Here, we analyze \treepol, and provide a practical methodology to choose the expansion policy to minimize the resulting variance.
+Our main result shows that a desirable expansion policy is one, under which the induced transition probabilities are similar for each starting state.
+More generally, we show that the gradient variance of \treepol{} decays at a rate of $|\lambda_2|^d,$ where $d$ is the depth of the tree and $\lambda_2$ is the second eigenvalue of the transition matrix induced by the tree expansion policy.
+This work is the first to prove such a relation between PG variance and tree expansion policy.
+In addition, we prove that with an approximate forward model, the bias of the gradient is bounded proportionally to the approximation error of the model.

-Common practices for expanding the tree rely on a value estimate, using UCT \citep{kocsis2006bandit,browne2012survey}, or based on some prior knowledge such as human-collected trajectories \cite{silver2018general}.
-Our work raises the question of whether optimal variance reduction corresponds to the appealing regret properties of UCT.

-To verify our results, we implemented a practical version of \treepol{} that exhaustively searches the entire tree and applies a neural network on its leaves.
-We test our algorithm in the Atari domain, where it is possible to span the whole tree of the (nearly) deterministic Atari environment.
-Hence, the gradient variance has no sampling component, and our variance calculations indeed match the empirical gradient variance.
-Our search mechanism uses a GPU simulator that allows multiple copies of the environment to be run in parallel \cite{dalton2020accelerating}.
-To enable a tractable deep search, up to depth eight, we also introduce a pruning technique that limits the width of the tree.
-We do so by sampling only the most promising nodes at each level.